CarrieForle/Upload-to-imgur/readme.md

 The following snippets create a JRE to run in `jre/`.
 (45.5MB)

     jlink -v --compress=2 -p out --add-modules uploadtoimgur --output jre

+# Note

+If jar does not open console on Windows, create a `batch` snippet with the following

+    java -jar build\main.jar %*